 TABLE I Main instrument characteristics

-Main mstrument characteristics.
+Wall first unient characteristics.

 spectral range 340 - 870 nm

 spectral sampling 0.21 nm/pixel

-time resolution 13 - 40 ms
+time resolution $13$ - $40~\mathrm{ms}$

 spatial sampling 5''/pixel

-field of view 150"
+field of view 150''

 2.1.
-Photon budget
+Photon Budget

 When designing a polarimeter one has to make a trade-off between spatial, spectral, and time resolution and polarimetric sensitivity (Table I).
 The chromospheric sickle is not resolved in practice in the direction of lunar movement, because of the steep